3 Powerful Goal Setting Tactics to Help You Reach Your Dreams

 The new year inspires a fresh start, and rightfully so... it’s the time of year for change and new beginnings.

-So to help you stay motivated throughout the year, here are a few useful tips for you to review whenever you feel yourself losing the steam to accomplish your goals and dreams.
+So to help you stay motivated throughout the year, here are a few useful tips to help you reach your dreams.
+Your can review these tactics whenever you feel yourself losing the steam throughout the year.

 Before exploring the following tips, pick a big goal that both scares and excites you.
 This is your “stretch goal.”
 You want to be fully aware that you may have to make sacrifices in order to achieve your stretch goal, so once you've selected one, make sure it's worthy of your time, commitment, and dedication.
 Is it something you’re totally willing to do?